nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing the data file

 PetPal data are saved as a JSON file `[JAR file location]/data/PetPal.json`.
 If you are an advanced user, you are welcome to update data directly by editing that data file.
 Archive data is also in a JSON format and can be found `[JAR file location]/data/archive.json`.
-You can also

 <div markdown="block" class="alert alert-block alert-danger">